Trump returns to Washington to face a pair of challenges

-For Trump, the holidays are definitely over.
-Even before Air Force One touched down outside the divided nation’s capital, Trump on Sunday faced growing questions from Democrats fearful that the killing of Revolutionary Guard Gen. Qassem Soleimani endangered Americans in the region and may have been an effort to distract from the president’s political crisis back home.
+Even before Air Force One touched down outside the divided nation’s capital, Trump faced growing questions from Democrats fearful that the killing of Revolutionary Guard Gen. Qassem Soleimani endangered Americans in the region and may have been an effort to distract from the president’s political crisis back home.

 “Next week, the president of the United States could be facing an impeachment trial in the Senate.
 We know he’s deeply upset about that.
 And I think people are reasonably asking, ‘Why this moment?’”
 Elizabeth Warren, a Democrat running for president, said on CNN’s “State of the Union.”